All Episodes

 And they're just not going to lay down and let somebody walk in and take it from them, particularly using the Democrat process.

-They do not think that they have to sit by and let the votes of the people determine who's in the establishment who isn't.
+They do not think that they have to sit by and let the votes of the people determine who's in the establishment and who isn't.

 It's that simple.

-But they're doing whatever they're doing pretty much up front.
+But they're doing whatever they're doing pretty much upfront.

-Uh the Colorado thing was not done in darkness.
+The Colorado thing was not done in darkness.

 It was not done in deceit.